By Martin D’Souza | Opening Doorz Editorial | March 08, 2018

 “Politics is not about power.
 Politics is about the hopes, dreams, and desires of people in which they believe if they can Dream it they can do it.”
 This is your thinking, your reason for being in politics, to bring about a change.
 Has the process been seamless or have you hit roadblocks along the way?

 Being the first woman of Indian origin elected to Canada’s parliament and being one of the youngest woman elected to parliament, the process has been filled with many sacrifices, struggles, stereotypes, and challenges.
-But for every struggle and every challenge, I have been inspired by the strong and talented women that have come before me who paved the way for both myself, and women in general to have a voice.
-I have also been motivated and determined to persevere by a sense of great responsibility to the ideas, dreams and aspirations of girls younger than me.
-I want them to believe that with perseverance, persistence and passion they can succeed in achieving their goals and dreams.
+But for every struggle and every challenge, I have been inspired by the strong and talented women who have come before me and paved the way for both myself and women in general to have a voice.
+I have also been motivated and determined to persevere by a sense of great responsibility to the ideas, dreams, and aspirations of girls younger than me.
+I want them to believe that with perseverance, persistence, and passion they can achieve their goals and fulfill their dreams.

 Continuing with the earlier question, how difficult or easy was it for you when you first set foot into politics, especially, officially as a Member of Parliament for the Liberals?

-Being young, being a woman and of a minority community, my election victory shattered the glass ceiling that existed at that time.
-Overnight, the election victory of a young Indo-Canadian woman and the first Sikh woman elected in the western world broke many molds.
-On one hand it was euphoric and inspiring to youth, to women and people of color of the heights that could be reached and the opportunity that was possible; on the other hand, it was a greater sense of expectation and responsibility on my shoulders to raise the voices of my constituents and community that elected me.
+Being young, being a woman, and of a minority community, my election victory shattered the glass ceiling that existed at that time.
+Overnight, the election victory of a young Indo-Canadian woman and the first Sikh woman elected in the Western world broke many molds.
+On one hand, it was euphoric and inspiring to youth, women, and people of colour of the heights that could be reached and the opportunity that was possible; on the other hand, it was a greater sense of expectation and responsibility on my shoulders to raise the voices of my constituents and community that elected me.

 Dr. Ruby Dhalla